CHC33015 – Certificate III in Individual Support (Disability)

 The qualification requires 120 hours of work placement to be completed.
 Participants may already have a suitable prospective work environment, but in most cases, Quest will make arrangements for you to complete the work placement hours.
 The placement is on a volunteer basis and is for up to four weeks full time.

 In order to work in aged care, employers and work placement providers require that employees have no criminal record and are able to obtain a Working with Vulnerable People (WWVP) Card and a National Police Check.
+On top of this, the employers now need you to show proof of your covid-19 vaccination.
 The onus is on you, the student, to arrange completion of these checks, and you should not enrol in the qualification if you are unable to pass the checks.
 Many providers will also require you to undertake a medical examination to ensure they are capable of conducting the manual handling activities associated with client care.
 Further information on the WWVP and police check will be provided to you upon enrolment.
-You should be aware that the cost of these checks is not covered in the course fees and you should anticipate a payment of around $20 for the Police check for work placement.
 For the WWVP there is no cost if you are seeking it for work placement or volunteering purposes.
 The full WWVP card is $135 for employment purposes and although it is not required for training, if you are seeking employment you might like to discuss this with your job placement provider to see if they can provide financial support.

 If you are not eligible (or there is no funding available) the full course fee is $2,500, payable in the following instalments: